-The fire point is generally higher than the flash point and the difference between the flash point and fire point must be 18-degree centigrade at higher side.
+The fire point is generally higher than the flashpoint and the difference between the flash point and fire point must be 18-degree centigrade on the higher side.

 It is the property of lubrication oil to spread and attach itself firmly to the lubricating surfaces.

-Lubrication oil losses a certain weight due to evaporation when it is subjected to high temperature for long hours.
+Lubrication oil losses a certain weight due to evaporation when it is subjected to high temperatures for long hours.
 This loss is known as “loss by evaporation”.

-The consumption of oil is considerably increased with high volatility at normal working temperatures that is why low volatility is always suggested for lubricant.
+The consumption of oil is considerably increased with high volatility at normal working temperatures which is why low volatility is always suggested for lubricants.

 Stability & Insoluble Residue

-Stability of oil is to resist oxidation that would yield acids and sludge.
+The stability of the oil is to resist oxidation that would yield acids and sludge.
 Good lubrication oil must have high stability.

-Free carbon or hydrocarbons decomposing into carbon at high temperature is called as an insoluble residue.
+Free carbon or hydrocarbons decomposing into carbon at high temperatures is called the insoluble residue.

 Good quality lubrication oil should not have any insoluble residue.

-I hope the information above will help you to select proper lubricants for your machines.
+I hope the information above will help you to select the proper lubricants for your machines.

 To get the more details about the topic, I further recommend reading